moritzblum/word_embedding_space_exploration/README.md

 ### Random

-Simply selecting random words of the dataset as test-set does not fulfill these properties.
+Simply selecting random words of the dataset as validation-set does not fulfill these properties.
 The assumption is that the RNN will not be able to reconstruct these words correctly out of the embeddings, because without the fulfilled properties, no information about most of these words is contained in the trained model.